anabaei/manage-api/README.md

 - Node.js
 - yarn/npm
-- database initialization set up at `/models/index.js` as below
+- The process of initializing the database is set up in a file located at `./models/index.js`.
 ```bash
 Sequelize(`postgres://postgres:postgres@localhost:5432/postgres`, {
     dialect: 'postgres',